 What’s in a brand?

-Color & texture
+Branding color palettes & texture

 The colors you use on your website are pretty much the first thing people will notice.
 Do you want to exude energy and fun?
 Go for red or orange!
 Or create feelings of safety and trust?
 Blue or green is your best bet.
-The psychology of color affects how a person feels and what they think when they see a certain colors.
+The psychology of color affects how a person feels and what they think when they see certain colors.
 So the color palette you choose for your branding and website can have a big impact on what you’re communicating.

 Textures can also alter the way people view your business.
 If you have a whimsical, cartoon-y pattern or background on your site, it can make you seem fun-loving and approachable.
-Alternatively, if you want to be perceived as more serious or corporate, a very simple pattern with lines or small, evenly-spaced dots are a better choice.
+Alternatively, if you want to be perceived as more serious or corporate, a very simple pattern with lines or small, evenly-spaced dots is a better choice.

 Just like colors and textures, the right font combination creates an instant idea in your visitor’s minds about your business.
 A script-y, feminine font and a bold, serif font give two very different impressions.